-Dr. Butler also worked on the development of multifunctional intra-cellular antibodies as immunotherapeutics for the treatment of Huntington’s disease (HD).
-HD is a fatal autosomal dominant neurodegenerative disorder caused by a trinucleotide (CAG)n repeat expansion in the coding sequence of the huntingtin gene, and an expanded polyglutamine (>37Q) tract in the protein.
-This results in misfolding and accumulation of huntingtin protein (htt), the formation of neuronal intranuclear and cytoplasmic inclusions, and neuronal dysfunction/degeneration.
-Single-chain Fv antibodies (scFvs), expressed as intrabodies that bind htt and prevent aggregation, show promise as immunotherapeutics for HD, but have been limited by inefficient methods for delivering protein therapeutics to the brain.
-To overcome this problem, he explored enhanced intrabody efficacy via fusions to heterologous functional domains.
-Proteins containing a PEST motif are often targeted for proteasomal degradation and generally have a short half-life.
-In ST14A cells, the fusion of the C-terminal PEST region of mouse ornithine decarboxylase (mODC) to scFv-C4 reduced huntingtin exon 1 protein fragments with 72 glutamine repeats (httex1-72Q) by ~80–90% when compared to scFv-C4 alone.
+Huntington’s Disease: Dr. Butler also works on the development of multifunctional intra-cellular antibodies as immunotherapeutics for the treatment of Huntington’s disease (HD).
+HD is an autosomal dominant neurodegenerative disorder caused by a trinucleotide (CAG)n repeat expansion in the coding sequence of the huntingtin gene, and an expanded polyglutamine (>37Q) tract in the protein.
+This genetic change results in misfolding of huntingtin protein (HTT) and the build up of abnormal aggregates in brain neurons, in the nucleus and cytoplasm.
+This leads to neuron dysfunction and degeneration.
+Dr. Butler and colleagues have shown in pre-clinical studies that engineered single-chain Fv antibodies (scFvs), expressed as intrabodies inside cells, efficiently bind and degrade toxic HTT molecules and prevent aggregation.
+These show promise as future immunotherapeutics for HD.